-\EditMush{\textbf{Hybrid Methods} bridge the gap between direct and indirect frameworks.
+\textbf{Hybrid Methods} bridge the gap between direct and indirect frameworks.
 While direct methods are model-agnostic, indirect methods provide physical grounding; a hybrid approach typically yields superior accuracy by combining these strengths~\cite{tsukamoto2018highly, du2021uav}.
-For example, Mao~\textit{et~al.} employed a geometric propagation model to identify multipath delays, subsequently using a machine learning model to predict individual path powers.
-Similarly, Liu~\textit{et~al.} modeled deterministic path loss using environmental semantics and estimated residual shadow fading via Kriging.
-Likewise, Maeng~\textit{et~al.} employed two-ray path loss and Kriging.
-In our work, we adopt the two-ray path loss model with GPR.
-Given that the transmitter location is known, we first utilize the two-ray model to establish the large-scale path loss trend.
-Subsequently, we model the residual shadow fading through GPR to capture localized environmental characteristics that are otherwise difficult to characterize through purely physics-based models.}
+For example, Mao~\textit{et~al.}~\cite{mao2022machine} employed a geometric propagation model to identify multipath delays, subsequently using a machine learning model to predict individual path powers.
+Similarly, Liu~\textit{et~al.}~\cite{liu2023uav} modeled deterministic path loss using environmental semantics and estimated residual SF via Kriging.
+Likewise, Maeng~\textit{et~al.}~\cite{maeng2023kriging} employed TRPL and Kriging.
+In our work, we adopt TRPL with GPR.
+Given that the transmitter location is known, we first utilize TRPL to establish the large-scale path loss trend.
+Subsequently, we model the residual SF through GPR to capture localized environmental characteristics that are otherwise difficult to characterize through purely physics-based models.